-The story of Bank of Ireland decision to increase to the differential (interest rate margin) on tracker mortgages started on this forum when a professional landlord contacted Property118 within minutes of a letter from Bank of Ireland landing on his door mat.
+The story of the Bank of Ireland decision to increase to the differential (interest rate margin) on tracker mortgages started on this forum when a professional landlord contacted Property118 within minutes of a letter from Bank of Ireland landing on his door mat.
 What ensued was outrage from landlords and affected residential mortgage borrowers.
 The story was quickly picked up by the National Media as it wasn’t just the 13,500 affected borrowers who were worried.

 Will this set a precedent for other mortgage lenders to follow?